CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 Let's select `Annotation File` first.

-1. Select the file in your account: *'Choi2017_DDA_MaxQuant_annotationt.csv'* is the annotation file for this experiment.
+1. Select the file in your account: *'Choi2017_DDA_MaxQuant_annotation.csv'* is the annotation file for this experiment.
 Select/Click the file name.
 Then, the file name will be highlighted.
 2. Select category: At the top-left corner, there are boxes for categories.
 Select/Click the box named `Annotation File`.
 3. Then, on the right panel, named `Selected Files`, you can see the selected file under the folder named `Selected Annotation File`.

 Please repeat for quantification file(s).
 Most data processing tools report one feature-level quantified data, which is required for MSstats.
 It should be selected for the `Feature` category.
-For `MaxQunat` output, MSstats requires two quantification report, `evidence.txt` for `Features` and `proteinGroups.txt` for `Proteins`.
+For `MaxQuant` output, MSstats requires two quantification reports, `evidence.txt` for `Features` and `proteinGroups.txt` for `Proteins`.
 Repeat to select those two files in the corresponding category.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_file_selection_popup_final.png)
 </center>

-Once you've selected valid annotation and quantification files in the proper categories, clicks the **Fihish Selection** button.
+Once you've selected valid annotation and quantification files in the proper categories, clicks the **Finish Selection** button.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_file_input_done.png)